-- Social Security payments (including railroad retirement and black lung benefits) - Private pensions or Disability benefits - Regular income from trusts or estates, Annuities, Investment income, Earned interest, Rental income and Regular cash payments received from outside the household.
+- Social Security payments (including railroad retirement and black lung benefits) - Private pensions or Disability benefits - Regular income from trusts or estates, Annuities, Investment income, Earned interest, Rental incomeand Regular cash payments received from outside the household.

 If you have no income, write "0" or leave the income field blank.
-If you do this, you are certifying there is no income to report.
+By doing this, you are certifying there is no income to report.